mike-fabian/ibus-typing-booster/content/docs/user/index.md

 But there is an even faster way to temporarily switch on emoji mode just for the current lookup.

+In the example video we can see that there is an option:

+“Emoji trigger characters:  [_:      ]”

+By default, the value for this option contains only the underscore “_”, for this video I have added a colon “:”.

-In the example video we can see that even if emoji mode is off (which can be seen in the options tab of the setup tool also shown in the video) we get emoji matches by appending keywords with “_”.  “camel_”, “frog_”, “India_” match emoji even though “☐ Unicode symbols and emoji predictions” is disabled.
+Even if emoji mode is off (which can be seen in the options tab of the setup tool also shown in the video) we get emoji matches by starting or ending keywords with “_” or “:”.

+As can be seen in the video, “camel_”, “:frog”, “_India”, “:castle”, “rocket:”, “:cat_heart” match emoji even though “☐ Unicode symbols and emoji predictions” is disabled

+⚠️ **Attention when using Wayland**: If you want to use several keywords like in “:cat_heart” always use the underscore to concatenate the keywords like “cat” and “heart”.

-Using these trailing underscores “_” temporarily turns on emoji search just for this one lookup.
+Using these “Emoji trigger characters” at the beginning or end of the search input temporarily turns on emoji search just for this one lookup.

 ###### 7_9
 ### Emoji picker